podefr/sysinfo/docs/BACKLOG.md

  - [ ] TECHDEBT-02 Extract eslint configuration from root package.json and put it its own file, then configure eslint
  - [ ] TECHDEBT-03 Remove hard coded preloading of modules and UIElements and make it based on the configuration
  - [ ] DEFECT-02 using moment() makes the alerts.spec.js brittle and they may sometimes fail.
+ - [ ] TECHDEBT-04 Make sure Cerberus only exposes to other modules the module's methods that are exposed in the manifest.